 - High cholesterol

 There are usually no symptoms.
-Tell your doctor if you have symptoms of a stroke or a transient ischemic attack (TIA or mini-stroke).
-This is a warning sign that you may have carotid artery stenosis.
-Symptoms may include:
+When symptoms happen, they may be those of a stroke or a transient ischemic attack (TIA or mini-stroke).
+Symptoms may be:

 - Weakness, numbness, or tingling of the face, arm, leg, or one side of the body